College of Arts & Sciences

 A student may earn two different undergraduate degrees (e.g., BFA/BA) when the requirements of both degrees, plus a minimum of an additional 30 credit hours of academic work, have been completed.
 A student seeking a dual degree must have a GPA of 2.0 or higher and must maintain a minimum 2.0 GPA in both majors and degrees.
 The dual degree approval form, signed by both advisors, must be submitted to the CAS Dean’s Office for approval.

 A minor program is optional for any student and is not required for graduation.
-A student should consult as early as possible with his or her advisor, and with a member of the department in which he or she intends to minor, regarding minor requirements.
+A student should consult as early as possible with their advisor, and with a member of the department in which he or she intends to minor, regarding minor requirements.
 Students must achieve a minimum GPA of 2.0 in their minor.

 Students with an earned baccalaureate degree from an accredited four-year institution may apply for admission to an accelerated second bachelor’s degree program in the College of Arts & Sciences.
 By transferring prior coursework to satisfy the Core Requirements and by completing all departmental requirements for the new major, a student could earn a second baccalaureate in as little as one academic year.